Is Coax Obsolete?

 While not all service providers that typically provide bulk billing services currently have a methodology for individual resident opt-out, RealtyCom is in discussions with providers on how they are and will respond to this potential rulemaking.

 RealtyCom Partners stands alongside the signatories of the letter addressed to The White House, urging law makers and the FCC to preserve broadband bulk billing agreements.
 Instituting a ban on these agreements would negatively impact residents and discourage investments in broadband service.
-We extend our gratitude to the National Multifamily Housing Council […]
+We extend our gratitude […]

 Telecom Contracts: Key Steps and Considerations when Buying or Selling